How to Get Horribly Lost

 We provide some great tools for you:

-• Right before the ride we'll email you instructions on how to get GPS files of the routes for your smartphone or bike-mounted Garmin.
 Why do we wait so long to send this to you?
 Because we want to see the route one last time in person just in case there are any changes.
 The crew will be in Florida a few days in advance to check for you.

 • We'll have printed route sheets for you.